yorickdewid/ayahesa/README.md

 ## Getting started

-See `src/route.c` for example URIs pointing towards controllers defined in `src/controllers/`
+`src/route.c` defines routes and points towards controllers defined in `src/controllers/`

+`src/middleware.c` serves as middleware between routes and controllers.
+This is the place to declare authentication validators.

+`src/trigger.c` can act on framework fired events such as authentication failure.

+`src/provider.c` initalize additional components.

 ## Building